Keke Palmer's Mother Unloads On Darius Jackson In Heated Phone Call, Explains Calling Usher 'Gay' To Protect Her Daughter From Incel's Ire

 “You will hear him being told to leave several times,” Sharon told the outlet about the deleted phone call, claiming, “The point where I am cussing came in after 2 mins of him refusing to leave.”

-The actress’ mom insisted that Jackson “would not leave” Keke’s home and “was not invited in.”
+The actress’s mom insisted that Jackson “would not leave” Keke’s home and “was not invited in.”
 She ended her statement by saying, “I feared for her life.”

 -